iAutoparkCars/AndroidRESTDemoApp/README.md

 ### Assumptions
 ------
-* UI/unit tests/frameworks need not be needed
+* UI/unit tests/frameworks not needed, usability testing done instead.
 * Emphasis on funcitonality, organization, modify-ability, and documentation -- not on design For a project with high emphasis on custom design, please see